7Block Labs

 x402 Explained: Turning HTTP 402 into Stablecoin-Paid API Access

-Short summary: x402 revives HTTP 402 with a practical, open protocol that lets your APIs price each request and get paid in stablecoins, no accounts or API keys required.
-This post shows how it works, why USDC on Base is the default, and how to ship it in production today, with concrete examples and emerging best practices.
+x402 brings HTTP 402 back to life with a practical, open protocol that allows your APIs to price each request and get paid in stablecoins--no accounts or API keys needed!
+In this post, we’ll dive into how it operates, why USDC on Base is the go-to choice, and how you can launch it in production today, complete with real-world examples and some best practices you should consider.

 Why this matters now